Planning a trek? Let one of our trusted local travel specialists help you plan your trip.

 Get ready for a day of more intense trekking.
 From camp, you will climb directly through the Arapa pass (4,800m) before reaching the Uchuy Pucacocha (“little red lake”), one of the several dazzling mountain lakes in the region.
 Marvel at its waterfalls, and continue onwards to Jatun Pucacocha (“big red lake”), where you will camp along its shores.

-Day 3: Jatun Cupachoca to Ausangate Base Camp
+Day 3: Trek from Jatun Cupachoca to Ausangate Base Camp

 You will cross two different passes today, although the steady ascents will assist you in the process.
 The Apuchata pass (4,900m) comes first, followed by the descent to turquoise lake Ausangatecocha.